 The Fall of the Berlin Wall

-The fall of the wall brought about the reunification of East and West Germany and represented the end of the Cold War era.
+The wall and was dismantled and united East and West Germany and was blasphemous of the Cold War period.

 Conclusion